CliffS/ikea-tradfri/README.md

 - **level** *(integer percentage)*

   Writing to this will set all bulbs in the group to the required level.
-  Reading it will return th elast group value applied.
+  Reading it will return the last group value applied.

 ```coffeescript
 group = tradfri.group 'Hallway'